Reineldis: Life

 records this fact, stating that she visited Jerusalem.

-She returned home and devoted herself to a life of charitable work at Saintes.
-She was decapitated by the Huns at Saintes, together with deacon Grimoaldus and her servant Gondulphus.
+After returning home from the pilgrimage.
+Some sources say that she has built herself a cell in Saintes near Hal in Brabant in Belgium (other sources say at Xanten), and there she lived as a recluse.
+Other sources state that she devoted herself to a life of charitable work at Saintes.

+When the Frisians or Huns invaded the country and all the people fled, she was left alone with the deacon Grimoald and her servant Gondulf.
+The crowd of wild heathens attacked them in the chapel, where the worshipers at the altar awaited death.

+Reineldis was decapitated by at Saintes, together with deacon Grimoaldus and Gondulphus.
+The barbarians broke down the church doors, tore her away from the altar, to which she clung, dragged her through the church by her hair and beheaded her on 16 July, around the year 680.

 Veneration

 Saint Reineldis is primarily venerated in Saintes as the patron saint of the town.
 Some sources even indicate that Saintes owes its name to Reineldis' martyrdom.
+Her reliquary is in Hal.

 The parish church of Saintes is dedicated to Sainte-Renelde since the Middle Ages and has preserved the relics of Saint Reineldis.
-This church has a large bell tower built in the 17th century.
+This church has a large bell tower built in the 16th century.

-Saint Reineldis' patronage for eye diseases is due to the association with a water well in Saintes known as "Sainte Renelde's well", water which is believed to cure eye diseases.
+Saint Reineldis' patronage for eye diseases is due to the association with a well in Saintes known as "Sainte Renelde's well", which is believed to cure eye diseases.